If any of you have

 “Can you please bake a nut free (my son is allergic) chocolate cake with Spider-man icing for my son’s Superhero themed birthday party the day after tomorrow for him and his 11 friends?”

 It is clear which of these two briefs more likely to give the best result.
-Version 2 is better as it is a SMART objective:
+Version 2 is a better brief because it is SMART:

-(R) Realistic = The cake can be done in the time given
+- (R) Realistic = The cake can be done in the time given; and

-The EIR is fairly simple by definition, it is a document that outlines two sets of requirements.
-The first is what information is needed and when, as well as any standards, methods, and procedures (SMPs) that need to be followed when producing this information.
+Employer’s Information Requirements, as a document, is fairly simple by definition.
+It outlines two sets of requirements: What information is needed and when, as well as any standards, methods, and procedures that need to be followed when producing this information.

-A definition is one thing, but what about Content?
+A definition is one thing, but what about content?
 Well, there are guides for this.
-PAS1192-2:2013 is a document that specifies how to undertake information management during the capital phase (when it is being designed and built).
-Within this document, it defines what content should be in an EIR under section 5.3.
-It then goes into further detail with sub headings which won’t be listed here but will be used to set out my requirements before I create my information model.
-However, subheadings only go so far, so it would really help if there was support relating to what information should go into each subheading, and there is.
+PAS 1192-2 is a core BIM Level 2 document that specifies how to undertake information management during the capital phase (when an asset is being designed and built).
+Within this document, it defines what content should be in Employer’s Information Requirements under section 5.3 by providing which can be used as a framework.
+However, subheadings only go so far, so it would really help if there was support relating to what information should go into each subheading.
+Luckily, there is.

-So before I write my EIR, I’m going to need some PLQs…
+So before I write my Employer’s Information Requirements, I’m going to need some Plain Language Questions…

-Note: If you have any comments regarding my information model or how I have resolved these issues, then please let me know either on Twitter, or by commenting below.
+Note: If you have any comments regarding how to form a brief, then please let me know either on Twitter, or by commenting below.